pageseeder/berlioz-bridge/README.md

  - Read PSML files that have been published from PageSeeder
  - Interact directly with PageSeeder to create, edit or read PageSeeder objects such as comments, documents, etc...

+# Deprecation notice!

+This project has moved to the [PageSeeder Bridge](https://github.com/pageseeder/bridge) project.

+This code is no longer maintained in this repository and **WILL BE REMOVED in the 2017**.